MichelleLochner/astronomaly/astronomaly/python_docs/source/quickstart.rst

 After the pipeline has been run by `run_server.py`, the console will display a url, usually http://127.0.0.1:5000/.
 Navigate there using any web browser to see the frontend, no JavaScript development, running or compiling required.

+Ensure you close Astronomaly properly with the cross on the top right corner so the server is shut down correctly, otherwise you may find if you run Astronomaly again it will detect the port as being unavailable.